Skip to content

 The electronic licensing system has been fully implemented in Kazakhstan.
 Through the portal www.elicense.kz you can apply for about 500 types of entrepreneurial activities in the field of industry, architecture and construction, export-import and others.
 The application is directly accepted and processed by the relevant government agencies.
 The applicant has the ability to track the status of his application at all stages of its submission and consideration online.

-In addition, the Elicense.kz system is a unified state register of licenses, that is, through it, you can check the reliability and status of each license issued in the Republic of Kazakhstan.
+In addition, the Elicense.kz system is a unified state registrar of all type of licenses, that is, through it, you can check the reliability and status of each license issued in the Republic of Kazakhstan.

 It should be noted that “The Electronic Licensing System of Kazakhstan (www.elicense.kz) became the best project in the“ E-Business ”category following the results of the international competition WSIS Project Prizes 2013, held within the framework of the World Summit Forum on the Information Society in Geneva. … More than 280 projects from 64 countries of the world took part in the competition.

 To submit an application, you also need to have an electronic digital signature, pay a license fee, documents confirming the applicant’s compliance with the qualification requirements.

 Licensing and permitting production is regulated by the Law of the Republic of Kazakhstan “On Permits and Notifications” (hereinafter referred to as the Law).